Concussion, if in doubt sit them out

 - Are more susceptible to rare and dangerous neurological complications.

-If any of the signs or symptoms below are present after a player has been injured, they should me removed from play immediately and not return to play or training until seen by a medical professional.
+If any of the signs or symptoms below are present after a player has been injured, they should be removed from play immediately and not return until they have been seen by a medical professional.

-If there are signs of further injury such as severe neck pain, weakness in arms or legs, severe headache or repeated vomiting, the player must be taken to the nearest hospital; emergency department.
+In severe cases the player experiences severe neck pain, weakness in their arms or legs, severe headache or repeated vomiting they must be taken to the nearest hospital.

-Following concussion, rest is the most important part of concussion treatment.
-Not only resting the body put also allowing the brain to rest cognitively.
+Following a concussion, rest is the most important part of treatment as it allows not only your body to rest but also the brain to rest cognitively.

-Concussion whether diagnosed or suspected should always be taken seriously.
-A head injury no matter how low the impact, can lead to concussion or more serious injury.
-Given the difficulty in identifying concussion and the risk of continuing to play once one has been sustained, the message is clear: If in doubt – sit them out!
+Whether it is diagnosed, or suspected concussion should be taken seriously at all times.
+Any head injury can lead to a concussion and with the difficulty in identifying concussion combined with the risk of continuing to play, the message is clear if in doubt, sit them out.